Alexus450/quickpick/readme.txt

 This plugin was created to save time to find the just recently edit page or post, in case you need to modify/edit it again.

-== How it works? ==

-Go to the **Settings > Preload Featured Images** page and choose the image size used by your theme to make sure the right image size is preloaded.

 == Installation ==

 1. Install QuickPick either via the Plugins > Add New page in your WordPress Dashboard, or by downloading the plugin and uploading the file in Plugins > Add New.